 Staff who receive inappropriate communications should inform the Headteacher immediately.

-Staff should be aware of the school's online e-safety policy.
+Staff should follow the school's online safety policy.

 7. Acceptable use of technology including mobile phones

 Staff will not use technology in school or belonging to the school to view material that is illegal, inappropriate or likely to be deemed offensive.
 This includes, but is not limited to, sending obscene emails, gambling and viewing pornography or other inappropriate content.